Skip to content

 Establish a Residence in Victoria

 The visa holder is required to purchase or rent a residential home as evidence of their residence in Victoria.
 Bond receipt documents and a formal lease may be required to evidence rental of a residence, formal title deed will be required to evidence property purchase.
-Victoria will also require Passenger Movement Records and utility bills for the period of residence.
+Victoria may also require Passenger Movement Records and utility bills for the period of residence.

 Primary visa holders or their spouse are required to meet the Department of Home Affairs residency requirements for this visa subclass, with regard to the number of days spent in Australia.